mohamedshalaby20/OIBSIP/DataAnalytics- L1- EDA Retail Sales/README.md

 - Used the fig axes to display two subplots to create the two line charts
 - Created the monthly sales plot with axes[0] and color blue
 - Created the quarterly sales plot with axes[1] and color green
+- Used (plt.tight_layout()) to automatically adjust the padding and spacing between subplots
+- Used (ptt.show()) to display the charts when running the code

                                                           ******* Part 2 *******